Published on in Children's View

 Helping families by providing education and healthy food

 After 14 years of doctor and specialist visits with her four kids, Brooke thought she had heard it all.
-But at a recent appointment with two of her children at the Healthy Weight Clinic at Children’s Hospital of Philadelphia, a clinician asked her something unexpected: Did the family have enough food to eat at home?
+But at a recent appointment with two of her children at the Healthy Weight Program at Children’s Hospital of Philadelphia, a clinician asked her something unexpected: Did the family have enough food to eat at home?

 Timidly, Brooke admitted it was hard to ensure the family of six always had enough healthy food.
 Because of multiple food allergies in the family, they had to make most of their meals from scratch.
 Fresh fruits and vegetables and other natural foods cost more and were often difficult to get in their neighborhood.

 “That’s when they told us about the Food Pharmacy,” Brooke says.
 “We got to pick out healthy foods — apples, cauliflower, milk, canned veggies and fruit — and went home with two bags for our family.”